Sohoton River Cruise To Mabini

 fallen boulders along the Sohoton River in Mabini, Basey Samar

-Hahaha, I am not that religious, but this time.., I silently prayed "Lord, 'wag po sana maulit ngayon"!
-We needed to negotiate our way through what remains a passable space spared by this avalanche at left.
+Hahaha, I'm not that religious, but this time.., I silently prayed "Lord, 'wag po sana maulit ngayon"!
+We needed to squeeze our way again, in what remains a passable space at left, spared by that avalanche.

 Here!
 Yes, this is the only remaining space for boats or anything else to be able to pass through!

 Note, those big boulders dropped via a landslide from the right.
-What if this cliff at left also caves in?!
+Yes, from the right as in kanan.
+Yet, it dropped to almost across the river.
+What if this cliff at left also caves in?
+Oh Dear God not now please!

 Young 'navigator' expertly manually steered us thru!
 And we emerged on the other side seeing this...